-Powered by .id - the population experts for South West Group
+Powered by .id (informed decisions) for South West Group

 The South West Group is located to the south west of the Perth CBD, and comprises six local government areas – the Cities of Cockburn, Fremantle, Kwinana, Melville and Rockingham, and the Town of East Fremantle.
 It is bounded by the Town of Mosman Park and the Swan and Canning Rivers in the north, the Cities of Canning and Armadale and the Serpentine Jarrahdale Shire in the east, the Shire of Murray and the City of Mandurah in the south, and the Indian Ocean in the west.
 It has a diverse range of land uses and covers established, maturing and growing parts of the Perth metropolitan area.
 There are substantial tracts of land devoted to maritime and heavy industrial functions, particularly around Fremantle and Kwinana.
 Residential areas include the established suburbs around Fremantle, to the newly developing suburbs of Baldivis and Keralup on the southern metropolitan fringe.

 European settlement dates from 1829 when a port was established for the Swan River Colony at Fremantle.
 Gradual growth took place during the mid 1800s, with more rapid growth from the late 1800s into the early 1900s, spurred by the opening of the railway line from Perth and the gold rush.
 Land was used mainly for farming, market gardening and orcharding, with some fishing and shipping.
 Significant residential development occurred from the post-war years, particularly from the 1950s, accompanied by industrial growth.
 Rapid growth took place in the southern areas from the 1980s, and continues to this day.
 The population of the region increased from about 234,760 in 1991 to about 373,380 in 2011.
 About three quarters of the growth between 1991 and 2011 occurred in the Cities of Cockburn and Rockingham.